tddpirate/dockerized-claudecode/README.md

 - Use different Claude accounts for different projects
 - Have different permission configurations per project
 - Keep project-specific authentication tokens separate
+- **Run multiple projects simultaneously** without port conflicts (when using non-OAuth mode)

 ### Switching to a Different Project

+**Option 1: Run Projects Simultaneously (Recommended)**

+Since containers use random ports in non-OAuth mode, you can run multiple projects at the same time:

+1. Keep the current project running
+2. Navigate to a different project directory
+3. Clone this repository or copy the setup files
+4. Run `./setup-and-run.sh` with the new project directory
+5. Both containers run simultaneously without conflicts!

+**Option 2: Switch Projects (One at a Time)**

 1. Stop the current container:
 ```bash